 Understand how your CPM compares.
 Dive into benchmark data by industry, region, and campaign type

-January 2025 - January 2026
+February 2025 - February 2026

 Detailed observation of presented data

 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for Marketplaces across all countries compared to the global benchmark.
+This analysis explores ad performance trends for the Marketplaces industry across all countries compared to the global benchmark.

 Insights & analysis of Facebook advertising costs